BladeLucas/11ty/readme.md

 website (excluding individual project links) and the copyrite.
 This may also be expanded upon in the future.

 **project.njk**
-the project.njk file is an extension of the base.njk file, nested within the content section.
+The project.njk file is an extension of the base.njk file, nested within the content section.
 It contains the formatting for each of the .md files the project information is stored in.
 -----